pola-rs/r-polars/docs/docs/reference/DataFrame_class.md

-# `class`

-Inner workings of the DataFrame-class
+# Inner workings of the DataFrame-class

-## Description

-The `DataFrame` -class is simply two environments of respectively the public and private methods/function calls to the polars rust side.
-The instanciated `DataFrame` -object is an `externalptr` to a lowlevel rust polars DataFrame  object.
+The `DataFrame`-class is simply two environments of respectively the public and private methods/function calls to the polars rust side.
+The instanciated `DataFrame`-object is an `externalptr` to a lowlevel rust polars DataFrame object.
 The pointer address is the only statefullness of the DataFrame object on the R side.
 Any other state resides on the rust side.
-The S3 method `.DollarNames.DataFrame` exposes all public $foobar() -methods which are callable onto the object.
-Most methods return another `DataFrame` -class instance or similar which allows for method chaining.
+The S3 method `.DollarNames.DataFrame`

+exposes all public `$foobar()`-methods which are callable onto the object.
+Most methods return another `DataFrame`-class instance or similar which allows for method chaining.
 This class system in lack of a better name could be called "environment classes" and is the same class system extendr provides, except here there is both a public and private set of methods.
 For implementation reasons, the private methods are external and must be called from polars:::.pr.$DataFrame$methodname(), also all private methods must take any self as an argument, thus they are pure functions.
 Having the private methods as pure functions solved/simplified self-referential complications.

 ## Details

-Check out the source code in R/dataframe\_frame.R how public methods are derived from private methods.
+Check out the source code in R/dataframe_frame.R how public methods are derived from private methods.
 Check out extendr-wrappers.R to see the extendr-auto-generated methods.
 These are moved to .pr and converted into pure external functions in after-wrappers.R.
-In zzz.R (named zzz to be last file sourced) the extendr-methods are removed and replaced by any function prefixed `DataFrame_` .
+In zzz.R (named zzz to be last file sourced) the extendr-methods are removed and replaced by any function prefixed `DataFrame_`.

 ## Examples